mikel-egana-aranguren/SADI-Galaxy/README.md

 This will generate a query for each publisher (wilkinsonlab.info, illuminae.com, dev.biordf.net, Cyber-ShARE, sadiframework.org).

-In summary, the following tools are available:

-* `SADI-Galaxy.sh`: main tool, for generating SADI services.
-* `RUN-SADI-Galaxy.sh`: convenience script to run `SADI-Galaxy.sh`.
-* `GENERATE_SPARQL_queries.sh`: convenience tool for generating queries that can be consumed by `SADI-Galaxy.sh`.

 Dependencies
 ------------

-SADI-Galaxy, like Galaxy itself, is meant to work in a UNIX system with Bash and sed; it has been tested in Ubuntu and CentOS, with Java 1.7.
+SADI-Galaxy is meant to work in a UNIX system with Bash and sed; it has been tested in Ubuntu and CentOS, with Java 1.7.
 Merge RDF Graphs depends on Python (Tested with 2.7.3.) and [RDFLib](https://github.com/RDFLib/rdflib) (Tested with 4.1.1).

 Funding